1. Stanford University

 Stanford Graduate School of Business

-Stanford, California 94305
+Stanford, CA 94305

-Admission Deadlines for Class of 2015:
+Admission Deadlines for Class of 2017:

-Round One: 10/3/12
+Round One: 10/1/2014

-Round Two: 1/9/13
+Round Two: 1/7/2015

-Round Three: 4/3/13
+Round Three: 4/1/2015

-Most recently, the big news at Stanford was the opening of a new $345 million world-class campus in 2011.
-The new complex gives Stanford’s B-School some 360,000 square feet of space, roughly 30 percent more than it had in its previous location.
-There are now 13 tiered classrooms, up from 11, 20 flat-floored classrooms, up from eight, and 70 breakout and study rooms, a huge improvement from 28 previously.
-The larger number of breakout rooms, in particular, will help the school to more effectively deliver its new curriculum changes that emphasize smaller seminar-style courses.
-A new 600-seat auditorium replaces the previous 324-seat model.
-There also are eight 16-person seminar rooms, to allow for more intimate instruction, eight showers for MBA students who also can use the university athletic center next store, and an 870-car underground parking structure on a campus where parking was always an ordeal.
+Stanford GSB opened a $345 million world-class campus in 2011.
+The complex gives Stanford’s B-School some 360,000 square feet of space, roughly 30% more than it had in its previous location.
+There are now 13 tiered classrooms, 20 flat-floored classrooms, and 70 breakout and study rooms.
+The larger number of breakout rooms, in particular, will help the school to more effectively deliver a curriculum that emphasizes smaller seminar-style courses.
+A 600-seat auditorium replaces the previous 324-seat model.
+There are also eight 16-person seminar rooms to allow for more intimate instruction, eight showers for MBA students, and an 870-car parking structure–a big selling point on a campus where parking was always an ordeal.